 Industry knowledge.
 It's important to have a strong understanding of the mechanical contracting industry and an ability to interpret mechanical drawings.

 Highly organized.
-Managing documents, change orders, paperwork, and contracts is critical to manage a project and also hold people accountable.
+Managing documents, change orders, paperwork, and contracts is critical to managing a project and also holding people accountable.